-Greg Colvin’s book “Fiscal Sponsorship – Six Ways To Do It Right” (available here) is an indispensable resource for (1) an individual or group considering fiscal sponsorship as an alternative to forming a nonprofit; and (2) existing organizations that either serve or are considering serving as a fiscal sponsor.
-The most common way to do it right is referred to by Colvin as a Model A (Direct Project) fiscal sponsorship, where the sponsor takes the project in-house, and the project has no separate legal existence.
-Another popular form of sponsorship is referred to as a Model C (Pre-Approved Grant), where the sponsor and the project have a grantor-grantee relationship that enables the project to obtain proceeds of a grant and donations through the sponsor (i.e., the sponsor essentially regrants the initial gifts to the project).
+Greg Colvin’s book “Fiscal Sponsorship – Six Ways To Do It Right” (available here) is an indispensable resource for an individual or group considering fiscal sponsorship as an alternative to forming a nonprofit and existing organizations that either serve or are considering serving as a fiscal sponsor.
+The most common way to do it right is referred to by Colvin as a Model A (or comprehensive) fiscal sponsorship, where the sponsor takes the project in-house, and the project has no separate legal existence.
+Another popular form of sponsorship is referred to as a Model C (or pre-approved grant relationship) fiscal sponsorship, where the sponsor and the project have a grantor-grantee relationship that enables the project to obtain proceeds of a grant and donations through the sponsor (i.e., the sponsor essentially regrants the initial gifts to the project).

 Because it’s sometimes easier to learn from others’ mistakes, here’s our list of six ways to do fiscal sponsorship wrong: